CraftAcademyLabs/ca_course/week7/bmi_calculator_react/02_component_testing_BMI_calculator.md

 - Secondary we find the 2 inputs and simulate changes.
 Now we also need to pass down the name of the input because that is how we are setting the state with our `onChangeHandler`.
 - After that we simulate the submit and find the expected message.
 - We repeat with the imperial method.

-Depending how you implement the imperial method you may have to add another test for the selector if you have it in a separate component.

 ## Wrap up